 Reading and numeracy test design

-Students at each year level start with the same set of questions (testlet A).
+Students at each year level start with a set of questions (testlet A).
 Each student’s answers in testlet A will determine the questions they see in the second testlet.
 These may be less complex (B) or more complex (D).

 The student’s answers in the second testlet will determine the difficulty of questions in the final testlet: highest complexity (F), average complexity (E), lowest complexity (C).
 Students who receive a low score for testlet A move directly to testlet C and then complete testlet B.

 NAPLAN results for each student are based on both the number and difficulty of the questions the student answered correctly.
-A student who completes a more complex set of questions is more likely to achieve a higher score (and a higher band placement), while a student who answers the same number of questions correctly, but follows a less complex pathway, will achieve a lower score.
+A student who completes a more complex set of questions is more likely to achieve a higher score, while a student who answers the same number of questions correctly, but follows a less complex pathway, will achieve a lower score.

 Within the 3 testlets, the Years 7 and 9 numeracy test includes 2 sections: non-calculator and calculator.
 The online calculator is available to students after completing the non-calculator section of the test.
 Students will be advised that they cannot return to the non-calculator section once they move to the calculator section.